 Here are two versions of the route map: gmap of PWR and PWR route map

-Tuesday Evening Time Trial – on a measured and marked 10 mile course – is held at 6:15 PM on the 1st and 3rd Tuesdays of each month, from May 19 through August 18, at the Pavilion Township Hall.
+Tuesday Evening Time Trial – on a measured and marked 10 mile course – is held on the 1st and 3rd Tuesdays of each month, from May 19 through August 18, at the Pavilion Township Hall.

 The Tuesday Night Time Trial series is a great way to learn about riding and your own personal abilities.
 The best part of the time trial series is that everyone can participate – young and old, fast and slow – and you don’t compete with anyone but yourself.
 No pressure, except what you put on yourself.
 Come and find out just how fun a 10 mile ride can be and meet some old and new friends.
 Exciting and valuable weekly prizes (lol).